Rigid inflatable boat: Tube replacement

+Special subtypes

 Foldable rigid inflatable boat (FRIB)

 A foldable rigid inflatable boat has a 3-section articulated folding rigid hull.
 The hull sections have interlocking tabs and slots, held together by the pressure in the tubes.
 Once assembled it's difficult to tell they fold.
 Once inflated, they are fully rigid.

 Flying inflatable boat (FIB)

 A flying inflatable boat, or FIB, is a RIB with microlight-type wings and air propeller.
 "FIB" is used as a model name by Polaris Motor of Italy for their Polaris FIB.